 Category Example Questions Options Temporal Tolga kulaklığını çıkardımüzik (Tolga)(earphones+poss.s.+acc.s.) (take off+past tense s.) (music) dinliyordu. (listen+past continuous tense s.)
-Tolga took off his earphones(he) was listening to music. a) bu yüzden (therefore) b) öncesinde (before that) Causal Melek ödevini yapmadı a) yine de (however) b) bu yüzden (therefore) Adversative Eren oyuncağı istedi satılık değildi.
+Tolga took off his earphones(he) was listening to music. a) bu yüzden(therefore)b) öncesinde(before that) Causal Melek ödevini yapmadı (Melek) (homework+poss. s.) (do+negation s. + past tense s.) dersten kaldı (course+ablative s.) (fail+ past tense s.)
+Melek didn't do her homework(she) failed the class. a) yine de (however) b) bu yüzden (therefore) Adversative Eren oyuncağı istedi satılık değildi.
 (Eren) (toy+acc. s.) (want) (sale) (was+ negation s.)
 Eren wanted the toy(it) wasn't for sale. a) ama (but) b) çünkü (because)

-Equal number of male and female names were used in all conditions (e.g. connective type, subject/object reference).
-These names were taken from the most common names in Turkey, according to Turkish Statistical Institute (2017).
-Three languages teachers studied the sentences and made sure that there was no ambiguity related to pronoun resolution.
-Each connector appeared 8 times as the correct answer and 12 times as a distractor.
-A pseudorandomization software, Mix (van Casteren & Davis, 2006), was used to create two versions of the test such that the same condition did not appear sequentially more than three times, and the same option was not the correct answer more than three times in a row.
+An equal number of male and female names were used in all conditions (e.g. connective type, subject/object reference).
+These names were taken from the most common names in Turkey, according to the Turkish Statistical Institute (2017).
+Three language teachers studied the sentences and made sure that there were no ambiguities related to pronoun resolution.
+Each connective appeared 8 times as a correct answer and 12 times as a distractor.
+A pseudo-randomization software, Mix (van Casteren & Davis, 2006), was used to create two versions of the test such that the same condition did not appear sequentially more than three times, and the same option was not the correct answer more than three times in a row.
 Also, the sentences in which second clauses refer to the same type of pronoun (subject or object), and the sentences with the same connectives as options were not used more than two times in a row.
-Finally, two identical tests with different ordering of the items were created from these initial two tests; therefore, we ended up with four different versions of the same test to avoid possible order effects.
+Finally, two identical tests with different item orders were created from these initial two tests; therefore, we ended up with four different versions of the same test to avoid possible order effects.

 First, the test was piloted with 10 adult native speakers to check the naturalness of the utterances.
-All participants rated the items as natural so we no changes.
-Furthermore, the connectives in the tests were removed, and each clause was listed in a paper to check whether 3rdgraders can understand the clauses on their own.
+All participants rated the items as natural, so we made no changes.
+Furthermore, the connectives in the tests were removed, and all clauses were listed in a paper to check whether 3rd graders could understand the clauses on their own.
 Thirty 3rd graders checked the clauses; 7 words and 1 name were replaced with simpler items as some of the students were not familiar with them.
-Such a confirmation was crucial since without it, any result could be due to children's failure to understand clauses rather than their failure to comprehend connectives.
+Such confirmation was crucial since, without it, any result could be due to children's failure to understand clauses rather than their failure to comprehend connectives.
 A Cronbach's Alpha test was used to check the reliability of the test after data collection.
-The test was high reliable for all children groups (3rd Graders: 0,865; LA 5th Graders: 0,896; HA 5th Graders: 0,745).
+The test was highly reliable for all children groups (3rd graders: 0,865; LA 5th graders: 0,896; HA 5th graders: 0,745).